dmbaturin/iproute2-cheatsheet/site/index.md

 Example: `ip route get 192.168.0.0/24`.

-Note that in complex routing scenarios like multipath routing, the result may be "correct but not complete", since  it always shows only one route that will be used first.
-In most situations, it's not a problem, but never forget to look at the corresponding "show" command output too.
+Note that this command always returns exactly one route.
+In most cases it's not a problem, but in multi-path routing setups the result may not reflect the complete picture, so don't forget to look at the corresponding "show" command output as well.

 <h3 id="ip-route-show-cached">View route cache (pre 3.6 kernels only)</h3>